I can’t afford my auto insurance — what should I do?

 Why isn’t there federal coverage for auto insurance for people in a low-income bracket?

-The bottom line is that the government doesn’t consider car ownership a requirement, which means that they don’t consider paying for auto insurance as part of a federal or local government responsibly.
+The bottom line is that the government doesn’t consider car ownership a requirement, which means that they don’t consider paying for auto insurance as part of federal or local government responsibility.

 When is it OK to drop coverage options?

 When you buy a car that you have to finance, your lender will require you to purchase comprehensive collision coverage for your vehicle in order to protect that investment.
 However, your minimum requirement from your state is liability only.

 While your lending company is within their legal rights to require you to carry more expensive insurance, if you own your car and don’t owe any money to a bank, then you can forgo this additional coverage.

 If buying a car outright is out of the question, then buying a used older car may be the solution.
 Even if you get a loan, your obligation for insurance will be lower because the value of the vehicle is lower.